How Europe hopes to keep trade flowing with Iran

-FRANKFURT, Germany — European countries want to convince Iran to stick to its nuclear deal with world powers, and are hoping to create a payment system that would let companies import and export from Iran despite financial and economic sanctions imposed by the U.S.
+FRANKFURT, Germany — European countries want to convince Iran to stick to its nuclear deal with world powers, and have created a payment system that would let companies import and export from Iran despite financial and economic sanctions imposed by the U.S.

 President Donald Trump has pulled the U.S. out of the nuclear deal, in which Iran agreed to limit its nuclear efforts in return for a lifting of painful economic sanctions.
 To keep the deal going without the U.S., Europe has told Iran it will find a way to keep doing business outside normal financial channels.